tianchengzhe/EllipTrack_docs/docs/tutorial.rst

 .. figure:: _static/images/tutorial/1_4.png
    :align: center

-*  Load Image --- To examine Frame 20, type 20 in the "Frame" textbox and click "Load Image".
+*  Load Image --- To examine Frame 20, type 20 in the "Frame" text box and click "Load Image".
 *  Intensity --- Modify the values to 33000 and 35000 to visualize dim cell nuclei.
 *  Segmentation parameters --- Parameter values are determined as follows.
 Arrows are added outside of GUI to indicate the improvements.